ZHANGJialiHappy/profile/README.md

 # resume
-<p>A personal website for resume.
-Only html, css and javascript.</p>
+A personal website for resume.
+Only html, css and javascript.
+# Demo
 Check my profile on [`gh-pages`](https://zhangjialihappy.github.io/profile/#Experience).